MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgApplication.md

   - `[CreatedDateTime <DateTime?>]`: The date and time the application was registered.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
 Supports $filter (eq, ne, not, ge, le, in, and eq on null values) and $orderBy.
   - `[CreatedOnBehalfOf <IMicrosoftGraphDirectoryObject>]`: directoryObject
   - `[DefaultRedirectUri <String>]`: The default redirect URI.
 If specified and there is no explicit redirect URI in the sign-in request for SAML and OIDC flows, Azure AD sends the token to this redirect URI.
 Azure AD also sends the token to this default URI in SAML IdP-initiated single sign-on.
 The value must match one of the configured redirect URIs for the application.
   - `[Description <String>]`: Free text field to provide a description of the application object to end users.
 The maximum allowed size is 1024 characters.
-Returned by default.
 Supports $filter (eq, ne, not, ge, le, startsWith) and $search.
   - `[DisabledByMicrosoftStatus <String>]`: Specifies whether Microsoft has disabled the registered application.
 Possible values are: null (default value), NotDisabled, and DisabledDueToViolationOfServicesAgreement (reasons may include suspicious, abusive, or malicious activity, or a violation of the Microsoft Services Agreement).
 Supports $filter (eq, ne, not).
   - `[DisplayName <String>]`: The display name for the application.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values), $search, and $orderBy.
   - `[ExtensionProperties <IMicrosoftGraphExtensionProperty[]>]`: Read-only.
 Nullable.